Examining Options for FX Hedging

 Companies can also manage in the short-term or the longer-term, depending on the profile of the underlying FX risks and the overall risk management aim of the company.
 Typically, optimal tenor for FX options programs is between 12-36 months.

-Choi notes that many companies employ a rolling program, keeping the frontier of the risk management strategy at a consistent tenor by pushing out additional tiers to the program on a quarterly basis.
+Many companies employ a rolling program, keeping the frontier of the risk management strategy at a consistent tenor by pushing out additional tiers to the program on a quarterly basis.
+A Deloitte Global Corporate Treasury Survey showed that many corporates build rolling programs that cover the next few quarters.
+Some even extend into multi-year horizons where exposures are reliable.

 “The design of the options strategy is as unique as the company’s individual FX risks, and we work with all types of companies to ensure they implement options strategies that are efficient in terms of cost while ensuring it creates the level of future price certainty that aligns with the firm's risk management philosophy,” says Choi.

 The flexibility inherent in options creates a powerful incentive for companies to minimize negative impacts to their balance sheet while allowing upside risk to be captured.
 Options offer a more sophisticated approach to risk management than is offered by forward contracts.
-That can be a powerful selling point for both internal and external stakeholders alike.
+That can be a powerful selling point for both internal and external stakeholders alike and is especially relevant given recent market episodes, where hedging overlays increased as currencies moved quickly.

 Critically, companies may need to educate their internal stakeholders in order to fully realize those benefits.
 For example, the accounting impact of using options can be increased short-term reporting volatility, since the cost of the instruments are booked ahead of the financial benefits.
 It's important to communicate to stakeholders that this is, in fact, expected and strategic volatility.
 The goal is long-term benefits, including enhanced corporate reputation from a professional corporate governance perspective.

-As finance professionals become more comfortable in options-based risk management strategies, there are additional benefits beyond the mitigation of future cost and risk.
-The options market is a vast, liquid market and provides a large amount of market intelligence about expectations of future currency movements.
+As finance professionals become more comfortable with options-based risk management strategies, there are additional benefits beyond the mitigation of future cost and risk.
 For example, if there is clustering of pricing bands in the contracts for particular currency pairs, then this can provide important insight into the market’s sentiment regarding where that pair is likely to go.

 And it’s not just the pricing triggers that can reveal useful clues for market sentiment—one of the major components of options pricing is implied volatility.
 When this element of the premium increases, it reveals how volatile the market thinks a currency pair will perform.